solo-io/gloo/docs/content/guides/traffic_management/destination_types/delegation/_index.md

 {{< /mermaid >}}

-Gloo will flatten the non-delegated routes defined in config tree down to a single {{< protobuf name="gloo.solo.io.Proxy" display="Proxy">}} object, such that:
+Gloo Edge will flatten the non-delegated routes defined in config tree down to a single {{< protobuf name="gloo.solo.io.Proxy" display="Proxy">}} object, such that:

 {{<mermaid align="left">}}